branaway/Japid/readme.txt

 * Version History:

+2011/8/21: V0.8.9.3.
+Note: Japid regen is required for existing templates.
+    1. bug fix: the Elvis operator now supports variable expression as the substitute.
+    2. bug fix: "open if" expression did not work in def tag.
+    3. bug fix: the callback body could not be left out in tag invocation with named arguments.

 2011/8/18: V0.8.9.2
     1. small feature: the callback body part (or so called "closure") can be left out, in which case the doBody in the callee tag has no effect
 2011/8/17: V0.8.9.1